Keyboard shortcuts

 • Scaffold, don’t execute — Wiggum produces plans and task files.
 Execution is someone else’s job.

-• Language-aware — Ships with profiles for Rust, Go, TypeScript, Python, Java, C#, Kotlin, Swift, Ruby, and Elixir, providing sensible defaults for build, test, and lint commands.
+• Language-aware — Ships with profiles for Rust, Go, TypeScript, Python, Java, C#, Kotlin, Swift, Ruby, Elixir, and PHP — providing sensible defaults for build, test, lint, and security audit commands.